 Pearl’s algorithm utilizes data from the test strips to detect hormone patterns.
 It then predict events to happen in the cycle well in advance.

 At the heart of our software is a proprietary algorithm.
-It detects a pattern of three vital hormones: FSH (Follicle-stimulating hormone), LH (Luteinizing hormone) and PdG (Progesterone).
+It detects a pattern of two vital hormones: FSH (Follicle-stimulating hormone) and LH (Luteinizing hormone).
 Using this hormone pattern input, the software then accurately predicts the “fertile window”, or the days where you are most likely to conceive, making it one of the most accurate cycle trackers.

 Pearl uses hormonal data...